ElDragonRojo/ideas/ProductsAndServices/150People.md

 > You can change the world with 140 characters.

-One of the places Twitter fails is in not limiting the number of people you can follow.
+One of the ways you could improve Twitter further is to limit the number of people you can follow—preferably in a way that is purposeful and monetized sanely, right from the start.

 ## Theory

 A social network limited to 150 people would force you to pick the people you really care about.
-Anybody else would have to be a moved into a larger list of acquaintances that is more of a cloud for trends.
+Anybody else would have to be moved into a larger list of acquaintances that is more of a cloud for trends.

 ## Social

-What makes this social network interesting is the inevitable scandal that results from having you real friends known.
+What makes this social network interesting is the inevitable scandal that results from having to admit who your real friends are.
 150 people is a large enough list that it won't mess with your core group, but when it comes to Internet friends, there is a lot of potential for drama.

 Leverage this by having each profile contain a detailed description of who this person is, and how you know them.
-These intimate profiles are only possible because this will become an intensely curated list.
+These intimate profiles are made possible by the fact this will become an intensely curated list.

 ## Implementation